PhyloGrok/OmicsVMconfigure/README.md

 Halophilic archaea of the genus <em>Halobacterium</em> serve as the main genetic model system for Class Halobacteria in a general sense, significant genome data is available to gain insight into the broader levels of genomic diversity within the Class.
 The halophilic archaea are therefore key systems for astrobiology-oriented studies of microbial radiation resistance, DNA-damage repair pathways, hypersaline physiology and long-term survival, and poly-extremophilic genetic adaptation.
 The knowledge gained from these studies provide important insights for understanding the potential for life in Mars- and space-like environments.

 ## Methodology
-### <em>Halobacterium salinarium</em> functional genomics meta-analysis
+### A. <em>Halobacterium salinarium</em> functional genomics meta-analysis
 In this repository we present a set of automated bioinformatics workflows for comparative genomics and genome meta-analyses of Haloarchaeal genomics data.
-Sample data is focused on the species <em>Halobacterium salinarium</em>, which has various published experimental genomics datasets and strain-level reference genomes, plus RNA-seq and ChIP-seq datasets accessible in automated manner via the NCBI E-Direct API.
+In this application section, sample data is focused on the species <em>Halobacterium salinarium</em>, which has various published experimental genomics datasets and strain-level reference genomes, plus RNA-seq and ChIP-seq datasets accessible in automated manner via the NCBI E-Direct API.
 Worflow

-Significant

-### Meta-genomics, diversity and phylogenetics analysis for environmental isolates from hypersaline microbial habitats
+### B. Meta-genomics, diversity and phylogenetics analysis for environmental isolates from hypersaline microbial habitats
 as an integrated data-pipeline component for thematically-related halobacterial genomics research projects.
 Our goals for this startup are to generate automated workflows and benchmarking datasets for basing allocation requests for a Research Proposal, including development of a Science Gateway.